Welcome

 Disclaimer

 This code routine may contain typographical errors, specific lines of code, or comments in Spanish (my native language).
-Should you encounter any errors in the code or data, please let me know via email.
+Should you encounter any errors in the code or data, please let me know via email to: felixpleiva@gmail.com.

 Licence